GaloisInc/saw-script/heapster-saw/doc/tutorial/tutorial.md

 (). arg0:ptr((W,0) |-> int64<>) -o arg0:ptr((W,0) |-> int64<>)
 ```

-As before, the ghost environment is ommited and both sides of the
+As before, the ghost environment is omitted and both sides of the
 implication are identical, since the function doesn't change the shape
 of memory.
 The return value is `void`, so we can omit it or add a
 trivial `ret:true`.